Patagonia EcoCamp Trek

 - Rain pants, waterproof and breathable; side-zip pants are highly recommended

-- Insulated parka/ski jacket, down or synthetic, able to accommodate your sweater underneath
+- Insulated parka/ski jacket, down or synthetic, roomy enough to accommodate your clothing layers

 - Sturdy hiking boots, waterproof, lightweight, broken-in, aggressive tread